 People from different cultures have a different tolerance for physical distance between each other.
 In Latin America and the Middle East the acceptable distance is much shorter than what most Europeans and Americans feel comfortable with.
 People have specific personal space which they do not want intruded.
 In some cultures, even close physical contact between strangers is acceptable.

 Shaking hands is considered to be acceptable in many cultures, even between strangers.
 Similarly kissing, patting on the shoulder, hugs, embraces or touching other bodily parts aren’t – many people in Asia and other parts of the world are more conservative and such actions are interpreted as an offense or even a violation of one’s private space.
 This is why you should be careful with touching.
-Touches are considered rude in most cultures.
+Touching is considered rude in many cultures.